North Coast Regional Botanic Garden: New glasshouse

-Eastern Australian Native Flora
+Eastern Australian native flora

-The Eastern Australian Native Flora contains plants from areas with a similar climate to Coffs Harbour.
-These are mostly from the north coast heathland, coastal areas of New South Wales and sections of Queensland with a climate similar to Coffs harbour.
+The Eastern Australian native flora comprises plants from areas with a climate similar to that of Coffs Harbour.
+These are mostly from the North Coast heathland, coastal areas of New South Wales and sections of Queensland with a climate similar to Coffs Harbour's.

-Exotic Collection
+Exotic collection

-The exotic collection contains plants from overseas with a similar climate to Coffs Harbour, mostly from regions approximately 30 degrees north or south of the equator.
+The exotic collection contains plants from overseas locations with a climate similar to that of Coffs Harbour, mostly regions approximately 30 degrees north or south of the equator.

 Rainforest

-The Rainforest area was planted in 1987 and contains about 350 species.
+The rainforest area was planted in 1987 and contains about 350 species.